 - 1. Make sure you are using the Manual camera mode.
-(See "Making the camera mode setting" on page 2-24.) - Open the lens cover, then turn the camera's dial switch to . - Hold down the MENU button until the next screen appears.
-To change the metering system, press the button next to the word Metering that appears on LCD monitor. - When the divided brightness metering system is selected, a square icon with nine squares appears in the lower right corner of the screen. - When the spot metering system is selected, a square icon with a small circle appears in the lower right corner of the screen.
+(See "Making camera mode settings" on page 2-28.) - 2.
+Turn the camera's dial switch to $\square$ . - 3.
+Press Menu Change.
+To change the metering system, press Metering. - When the divided brightness metering system is selected, a square icon with nine squares appears in the lower right corner of the screen.

+When the spot metering system is selected, a square icon with a small circle appears in the lower right corner of the screen.